jamesmf/ncaa_bball_ratings/README.md

 ![Estimates of base and scale for 2022](img/base_and_scale_trace.png)

 Above is an estimate for the base score and scaling factor.
-That means that the most likely score estimate is about `(T1Off - T2Def)*0.59 + 69.5`
+That means that the most likely score estimate for the NCAAM dataset is about `(T1Off - T2Def)*0.59 + 69.5`

 ![Estimates of offense and defense](img/off_def_trace.png)

-Above is a plot of the estimated offense and defense ratings for every team.
+Above is a plot of the estimated offense and defense ratings for every NCAAM team.

-### Scaling
+### Fixed Parameters

 Some of the features of the modeling pipeline are memory-inefficient, so modeling all of the years at once tends to be impractical.
 To keep the scores similar, though, we model a running set of 3 years and keep only the last one.
 So the 2012 ratings come from modeling 2010, 2011, and 2012,